Heshamshaban001/Metasploitable1-walkthrough/README.md

 Nmap -sV -Sc <machine ip>  get 12 open ports 21 -22-23-25-53-80-139-445-3306-5430-8009

-now lets walkthough each port and see what we can do :
+now lets walkthough each port and see what we can do (sepratly and combined ):
 ----

 PORT  ::  STATE  ::  SERVICE ::  VERSIO